There it was, my beautiful yard sale find was now sitting in the garage, with anything and everything piled on top of it.

 Today as I hauled this buffet table back into the house, being careful not to put any weight on the busted leg, I couldn’t believe I was ready to toss it a few months ago.

 If you feel like you need a makeover in one of the rooms in your house, rearrange your furniture.
-I know easier said than done, just like spend less money than you make, right?
+I know easier said than done, just like spend less money than you make, suitable?

 Try it.
 Check out my tips to inspire you today.